jet2jet/resedit-js-cli/README.md

                              <ID>,<file-name>                            [array]
-      --ignore-signed        Force read input file even if it is a signed executable                                [boolean] -i, --in                   Input executable file name.
+      --ignore-signed        Force read input file even if it is a signed executable                                [boolean]
-                             Cannot specify --new if an input file is specified.
-                                                                        [string]
       --internal-name        Internal name for version resource         [string] --lang                 Resource language id (default: 1033)       [number] -n, --new                  Create an empty (data-only) executable binary.